Sayrix/Ticket-Bot-Docusaurus/docs/ticket.pm/custom-domain.md

 ## 📝 Source code

 The source code of ticket.pm is private.
-If you want the source code you need to buy it.
-Please contact me on discord: `@sayrix`